CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/BattlemapCombat.md

 |   Large Size   |  10x10 ft on battle map.  |
 |    Huge Size    |  15x15 ft on battle map.  |
 | Gargantuan Size |  20x20 ft on battle map.  |

-## Difficult Terrain

-Steep mountains, ice-covered ground, swamps, etc. are difficult terrain.
-It takes twice the movement to move through these terrains.

-## Mounts in combat

-When riding a mount in combat, the rider's Acrobatics skill replaces their mounts skill level for their movement speed calculation capped by the mounts original skill level.

-For instance, a Riding Horse has the Fast 4-Legged Movement Speed and a level 3 skill in Athletics.
-A level 3 in athletics would typically give +15 feet (80 feet total) of movement in combat.
-When his master, who has a level 0 in Acrobatics, decides to ride him, his masters level 0 in Acrobatics is used for their combined movement speed giving +0 feet (65 feet total) of movement in combat.
-However, when a master rider who has a level 4 in Acrobatics, is riding the horse, they still only gain +15 feet (80 feet total) since the rider's skill is capped by the horse level 3 in Athletics.

-Additionally, when a mounted character or their mount takes an injury in combat, an Acrobatic check equivalent to the injury level must be succeeded to stay on horseback, else they are knocked off.